Conservatism is the latest term for what is essentially the ideology that the rich and powerful have been following ruthlessly for millennia.

 The ways that conservatives corrupt democracy are:

-- a.Loads courts with like thinkers to ensure the ideology remains embedded in law, through biased precedent-setting.
+- b.Loads courts with like thinkers to ensure the ideology remains embedded in law, through biased precedent-setting.

 - c.Utilise weaknesses in constitutions and laws to embed themselves, as well as framing new discriminatory laws against those likely to oppose them, or just less likely to vote for them.